CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `Default interface options` section of the  `/etc/ptp4l.conf` file to change the `Hybrid_e2e` setting to 1 for the interface, then restart the `ptp4l` service.
+Edit the `Default interface options` section of the  `/etc/ptp4l.conf` file to change the `Hybrid_e2e` setting to 1 under the interface, then restart the `ptp4l` service.

 ```
 cumulus@switch:~$ sudo nano /etc/ptp4l.conf